-She reflected that just because you are part of a community seeking justice that it doesn’t give one “special privilege” to deny the rest of your community a right, any more than it does for they outside of it.
+She reflected that just because you are part of a community seeking justice that it doesn’t give one “special privilege” to deny the rest of your community a right, any more than it does for them outside of it.
 I am sure there were “blacks” in the “South” who thought emancipation was inappropriate for their community and that slavery was “normal”.
-Also I suspect this is a failure by “different people” to recognise the individuality of people and lump all “Gays” into a homogenous lump.
-Where the opinion of one “Gay” person represents the opinion of all and then pretend the years of protest and numbers of people who hold a different opinion are irrelevant because ….
-“I have a gay mate who says he doesn’t care.”
+Also, I suspect this is a failure by “different people” to recognise the individuality of people and lump all “Gays” into a homogenous lump.
+Where the opinion of one “Gay” person represents the view of all and then pretend the years of protest and numbers of people who hold a different opinion are irrelevant because … “I have a gay mate who says he doesn’t care.”
 How completely lacking in insight, and affirming of their gay bias is that?

 Parenthood & Children